1987 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 1987 Quarter

-The bird takes up most of the surface area of the coin.
-The country name is inscribed parallel to the outer edge.
-And the Latin motto “E PLURIBUS UNUM” is in smaller lettering below it, and just above the eagle’s head.
+The country name “UNITED STATES OF AMERICA” runs parallel to the outer edge.
+Below it, the Latin motto “E PLURIBUS UNUM” — meaning “From the many, one” — sits just above the eagle’s head.

 Other Features of the 1987 Quarter